Cybercriminals constantly seek new methods to monetize their attacks. Ransomware and CEO fraud have provided a...

 Although tracking increases in cloud usage can help detect cryptomining software, organizations can also use network monitoring, which is available by default in the administration console of major IaaS providers.
 However, this does require that the organization have dedicated staff to track the security of the cloud environments, or that they outsource it to a separate security operations center.

 By taking control of large numbers of devices, cybercriminals can outsource the costs associated with the mining process.
 Compared to other types of cyberattacks, this has a relatively low impact on the victim.
-However, by combining prevention and detection, it is possible to stop an organization from falling victim to a cloud cryptojacking attack.
+However, by combining prevention and detection, it is possible to stop an organization from falling victim to cloud cryptojacking attacks.